mia-platform/miactl/docs/30_commands.md

 ### environment list

-The `runtime environment list` subcommand allows you to see all the environment associated to a given project.
+The `runtime environment list` subcommand allows you to see all the environment associated to a given Project.

 Usage: